AdBOOST/documentation/_posts/2017-01-31-banner-generator.md

 Follow the instruction in [Feed Export guide]({% post_url 2017-01-30-feed-exports %}#automated-banners-as-product-images)

-### Get list of persistent banner URLs or ZIP archive with banners in PNG
+### Get list of persistent banner URLs or ZIP archive with banners in JPG

 Banners in this form can be obtained from "<i class="fa fa-download"></i> Assets download dialog", that can be found on two places: